Laguna Beach

 Featured venues

-The cliffside dining rooms: Las Brisas, The Cliff Restaurant, Driftwood Kitchen, and Mozambique all sit directly above the Pacific with table-to-water distances measured in feet.
+The downtown-corridor cliffside dining rooms (The Cliff Restaurant, Driftwood Kitchen, Mozambique) all sit directly above the Pacific with table-to-water distances measured in feet.
+Las Brisas in north Laguna takes the same cliff format on the Main Beach side.
 These rooms are the most dramatic and the most reservation-heavy.
 Las Brisas in particular runs reservation-only for the bar patio on Saturdays from May through September.
 The Cliff Restaurant takes weekend bar-patio reservations starting Thursday.
-Driftwood Kitchen and Mozambique typically accept walk-ins at the bar but have wait lists by 4pm on weekends.
+Driftwood Kitchen and Mozambique typically accept walk-ins at the bar but have wait lists by 4 pm on weekends.

 Sunset timing is the soft cutoff for the prime view.
-In summer (May–September) sunset is around 7:30–8pm; in winter (November–February) it's closer to 4:45–5pm.
-Most of these restaurant happy hour windows extend past sunset on weekdays, so a 4pm arrival on a Wednesday gives you a 90-minute window in the prime light.
+In summer (May through September) sunset is around 7:30 to 8 pm.
+In winter (November through February) it's closer to 4:45 to 5 pm.
+Most of these venues' happy hour windows extend past sunset on weekdays, so a 4 pm arrival on a Wednesday gives you a 90-minute window in the prime light.

 What to order: the food specials at the cliffside spots are consistently stronger than the drinks.
-Oysters on the half-shell run $2–$3 each during happy hour at most of these venues; ahi tuna preparations and shareable seafood plates show up across most menus.
-Drinks are typically $2–$3 above the downtown average, so the food specials are where the real value lives.
+Oysters on the half-shell run $2 to $3 each during HH at most of these venues.
+Ahi tuna preparations and shareable seafood plates show up across most menus.
+Drinks are typically $2 to $3 above the downtown average, so the food specials are where the real value lives.

 Frequently Asked Questions